hevnsnt/Awesome_Incident_Response/README.md

 ## Identifcation
 Before we _Declare_ an incident, we need to identify the severity and impact of a security _event_.
 This section describes the best practices for building an effective Cyber Defense team, to ensure you are correctly monitoring the _correct things_ in your environment to quickly detect events as they occur in your environment.

-Being able to fully understand the scope of a security incidenty, we need evidence to review.
+Being able to fully understand the scope of a security incident, we need evidence to review.
 When did this happen?
 How long ago?
 How many systems are impacted?
 Was anything exfiltrated/destroyed?
 Who did this?.
 All of these can be answered with an Awesome Logging strategy.
 The following is a good starting point of systems that should be logged, and logs should be located on a separate system and retained for at least 90 days.

 * Authentication (Active Directory, Identity Providers, Application, CASB, etc.) If a user logs into it, you should have that log.
 * Firewalls